 I have to admit — I’m a lazy reader.
 I prefer books that make me laugh out loud over heavy dystopian books that make me think about the evolution of society.
 I want books with lots of snappy dialogue and easy-to-swallow plotlines.
 I wish all my books were light summer reads, even if it’s the dead of winter.
 It’s like how I constantly crave junk food.

 Sometimes, though, I crave the kind of language you can only get through translated works.* Now, I’m not about to go back to reading translations of modernist Japanese lit (never again! okay, maybe someday).
-Fortunately, there’s a few translated Japanese YA lit books out there.
+Fortunately, there’s a few translated Japanese YA lit and middle grade books out there.
 Here is my favorite one:

 Young Wataru Mitani’s life is a mess.
 His father has abandoned him and his mother has been hospitalized after a suicide attempt.
 Desperately he searches for some way to change his life; a way to alter his fate.
 To achieve his goal, he must navigate the magical world of Vision, a land filled with creatures both fierce and friendly.
 And to complicate matters, he must outwit a merciless rival from the real world.
 [Image and summary via Goodreads]

 Review: Brave Story is a long read, but worth every minute.
 It’s the sort of book that has such beautiful and detailed language that I just want to bask in the flow of words — you know, that kind of book.
 The intermingling of Wataru’s real life and fantasy world is gracefully done.
 Wataru’s adventure can be a bit puzzling at times, but if you just keep reading, it’ll all come together.

 Note: Brave Story is written by Miyuki Miyabe, who is a Japanese author in Japan — not a POC written work from America, England, etc. But a change of pace is nice, isn’t it?